 The Customer Offering or Value Proposition component of the template can be understood with the Minimum Viable Product concept used with Lean Startup method (see also whole product or doughnut diagram in Crossing the Chasm).
 The Customer Segments in which the Minimum Viable Product is offered, typically is characterized by early adopters or lead users in the social system.

-Eric Ries speaks of how free and open source software (FOSS) availability and user generated content reduce startup costs.
+Eric Ries also speaks of how free and open source software (FOSS) availability and user generated content reduce startup costs.
 This is typically allocated the Key Resources component.
 That is, technology leadership is a key resource to a Lean Startup.
 Similarly, open web hosting services are recognized with the Partner Network component.
 As is convenient search engine marketing with the Distributions Channels component.
 Social media supports the Customer Relationship component, enabling user-generated content, viral loops, and interaction with customers.

-Data-driven approaches based on customer-centric metrics applies to Distribution Channels, but cab be considered a key activity as well.
+Data-driven approaches based on customer-centric metrics applies to Distribution Channels, but can be considered a key activity as well.
 Among the Key Activities are agile software development methods and techniques, and use of metrics (e.g. Dave McClure's AARRR, Startup Metrics) to help a startup measure performance and adjust its direction accordingly.

 Although “listening to customers” is considered a technique within the agile development methodologies, this is central not only to Customer Development, Agile Development and the Lean Startup – it is also central to Business Model Generation (Emphatic Design), Disruptive Innovation (Jobs-to-be-done), Lead User innovation, and Voice of the Customer among other customer-centric innovation frameworks.